rocicorp/diff-server/README2.md

 - you can query into a subtree of a value using a path syntax
 - you can optionally declare indexes on any path

-This probably needs more work.
-I haven't thought a lot about it because it's not relevant to the core problem Replicant is solving, only the developer ergonomics (which is also important! but can be done a bit later).
+*** TODO:** This needs a lot more work.
+I haven't thought a lot about it because it's not relevant to the core problem Replicant is solving, only the developer ergonomics (which is also important! but can be done a bit later).*

-## Transactions
+## Transaction Language

-Interaction with the Replicant database is via _transactions_ which are arbitrary pure functions in some standard programming language.

-The language choice is still under investigation.
-The key desiredata:
+The key desired features for the transaction language are:

 * *Determinism*: Every invocation with the same database state and parameters must result in the same output and effect on the database, on all platforms Replicant runs on.
 * *Popularity*: Replicant cannot be easy to use if it requires you to learn a new programming language.
-Also popularity on each target platform needs to be consider.
+Also popularity on each target platform needs to be considered.
 For example, Matlab is popular, but it's not popular with Android or iOS developers.

 I am currently thinking that the initial transaction language should be JavaScript.
-Determinism would be enforced either using an apporach like [deterministic.js](https://deterministic.js.org/) or by running a JavaScript interpreter inside [wasmi](https://github.com/paritytech/wasmi) or maybe a forked [Otto](https://github.com/robertkrimen/otto) that enforced determinism.
+Determinism would be enforced either using an approach like [deterministic.js](https://deterministic.js.org/) or by running a JavaScript interpreter inside [wasmi](https://github.com/paritytech/wasmi) or maybe a forked [Otto](https://github.com/robertkrimen/otto) that enforced determinism.
 Research should be done into the performance of various approaches.

 A second, later language choice could be Rust (on top of wasmi).
 This is a popular choice in the blockchain space,